slcorp/RTView-Splunk-Integration/README.md

 ##Splunk Configuration
 1. Create a new index for data sent by RTView dataservers.
-a) In your browser, navigate to "Settings > Indexes".
+* In your browser, navigate to "Settings > Indexes".
-b) Click "New Index".
+* Click "New Index".
-c) Enter "rtviewdata" for the "Index Name", select "RTView Monitor for TIBCO BusinessWorks" for the "App", and click "Save".
+* Enter "rtviewdata" for the "Index Name", select "RTView Monitor for TIBCO BusinessWorks" for the "App", and click "Save".

 2. Enable the "HTTP EventCollector".
 a) In your browser, navigate to "Settings > Data Inputs".